Republic Protests: Aftermath

 On 25 April when inquired about his wife's Islamic headscarf, Gül responded by saying his wife's decision should be respected and treated as a personal right.
 The same day there was an assassination attempt on the YÖK president Dr. Erdoğan Teziç who is known for his secularist remarks.
 Three rounds were fired by a 30-year-old man identified as Nurullah İlgün. İlgün was arrested the same day.

 On 27 April, with only 353 parliamentarians present, the AKP failed to achieve a quorum of 367, and Gül's candidacy failed at the first round despite a majority of those present voting in favour.
 Due to the lack of necessary participation and several alleged violations of the constitution, the vote was taken to the constitutional court to be discussed over the weekend.
 Later the same day the Turkish Armed Forces released a statement warning that they are a party to this debate and the absolute defender of secularism, and that when necessary they would display their attitudes and actions very clearly.
 This led to an increase in tensions between the AKP and the Turkish Armed Forces.

-Second rally (Çağlayan, İstanbul)
+Second rally (Çağlayan, Istanbul)

 On 29 April a second rally was organized to start at 13:00 local time.
 Hundreds of thousands to more than one million gathered for the second protest at Abide-i Hürriyet (Monument of Liberty) in Çağlayan square in Istanbul in support of secularism in Turkey and against the candidacy of Abdullah Gül in the 2007 presidential election.

 The rally was organised by Çağdaş Yaşamı Destekleme Derneği (Association in Support of Contemporary Living), Cumhuriyet Kadınları Derneği (Association of Republic's Women), and other women's NGO's.

 At 15:22, mobile phone base stations were overloaded.
 Mobile phones in and around Çağlayan became inoperable.

 At 15:30, Tuncay Özkan, owner of Kanaltürk, displayed a video of several statements by the then prime minister Erdoğan to the square full of protesters.
 These statements were: